Employee Value Proposition: why your company needs one

 According to a recent study carried out by Glassdoor, 4 out of 5 workers would prefer access to more benefits and perks than a small salary hike.
 This is a radical change in the job market and shows that you can’t always buy your way to the top, there are things that people care more about than money.
 Moreover, hiking up salaries isn’t feasible for most companies anyway.

 If you are struggling with attracting the right candidates for roles, chances are there’s something up with your EVP, or you don’t have one.
 For a candidate to really want to work at a company, they have to be enticed by a vision of what their life will be like there.
-If they can’t see themselves enjoying life in your office, it doesn’t matter how much money you offer, they are likely to decline.
+If they can’t see themselves enjoying life within your organisation, it doesn’t matter how much money you offer, they are likely to decline.

 We all know there is a big problem with loyalty among younger workers in the UK.
 The average citizen is now likely to go through six different jobs in their life, spelling the end of ‘company loyalty’.
-It seems that the British force feel, at best, ambivalence for their place of work and certainly feel no attachment.

 If you’re starting from scratch, or even if you’re just looking to improve your current EVP here are five aspects that should always be included:

 1. A flavour of who you are

 Who you are as a company is one of the biggest considerations that will sway a candidate towards working for you.
 Naturally, if you’re known as a ‘fun’ or ‘exciting’ place to work, people want to work for you.
 This image attracts people, and means that you can pick from the top talent.